 O you who have believed, do not consume one another’s wealth unjustly but only [in lawful] business by mutual consent.
 And do not kill yourselves [do not destroy yourself in the Blaze].
 Indeed Allah is to you ever Merciful.
 And whoever does that in aggression and injustice – then We will drive him into Fire.
 And that, for Allah, is easy* (4: 29-30) *[details have already been given in Chapter Six]

 And do not consume one another’s wealth by unjust means, nor offer it as bribes to the officials in order to consume part of other people’s wealth illicitly, while you know (2: 188)

-What is beneficial for the human eye may not necessarily be so in reality.
+What may appear to the human eye beneficial may not necessarily be so in reality.
 Human society, as mentioned before, is based on cooperation – which lessens the burden and ease the hardships of each other.
 Usury increases the hardships and puts the affected party in loss and stress.
 Stress, as mentioned in Chapter Four spoils physical, mental, and social peace.
 Usury thus, acts against the rules of peace.
 It is therefore discouraged by the religion of peace.

 The usury you practice, seeking thereby to multiply people’s wealth, will not multiply with Allah.
 But what you give in charity, desiring Allah’s approval – these are the multipliers (30: 39)